 In particular, can we recover stochastic-like guarantees in the presence of an adversary if we are allowed to abstain from predicting on adversarial examples?
 A priori, it is not clear where on the spectrum between the fully-adversarial and stochastic models, the complexity of this problem lies.
-The main challenges arise from the fact that the adversary fully controls the injection levels and provides no feedback about which examples were adversarial, and the learner has to perform one-sample outlier detection, which is nearly impossible.
+The main challenges arise from the fact that adversary fully controls the injection levels and provides no feedback about which examples were adversarial, and the learner has to perform one-sample outlier detection algorithm, which is nearly impossible.
 Despite this, we show that it is possible to guarantee certainty in a statistically efficient manner.

-1.1 Main Contributions
+60 1.1 Main Contributions

-We summarize the main contributions of our work:
+61 We summarize the main contributions of our work:

-- We formalize a new framework of beyond-worst case learning which captures sequential prediction on a stochastic sequence with a clean-label injection-only adversary.
-With the option of abstention, our framework allows for any number of injections by the adversary without incurring error proportional to the number of injections.
+We formalize a new model of beyond-worst case learning which captures online learning on stochastic input with a clean-label attack adversary.
+With the option of abstention, our model allows for any number of injections by the adversary without incurring error proportional to the number of injections.
 Our notion of error simultaneously guarantees few mistakes on classified data while ensuring low abstention rate on non-adversarial data.
-Our framework naturally connects to uncertainty quantification and testable learning. - In our framework, we design an algorithm that achieves error O(d2 log T) for classes with VC dimension d for time horizon T, given access to the marginal distribution over the i.i.d. examples.
-This allows us to get (up to a factor of d) the guarantees of the stochastic setting while allowing for any number of adversarial injections. - We further design an algorithm that achieves $O(\sqrt{T \log T})$ error for the special (but important) case of VC dimension 1 classes without any access to the marginal distribution over the i.i.d. examples.
-Similar ideas also allow us to design an algorithm for the class of axis-aligned rectangles in any dimension d with error $O(d\sqrt{T \log T})$.
+Our model also naturally connects to uncertainty quantification and testable learning.

+• We propose an algorithm that achieves error $O(d^2 \log T)$ for classes with VC dimension d for time horizon T, given access to the marginal distribution over the i.i.d. examples.
+This allows us to get (up to a factor of d) the guarantees of the stochastic setting while allowing for adversarial injections.

+• We further propose an algorithm that achieves $O(\sqrt{T})$ error for the special (but important) case of VC dimension 1 classes without any access to the marginal distribution over the i.i.d. examples.